libreeng/BD-SAP/FSMExtension/DESIGN.md

       directly to the mobile extension's frontend as query parameters.
   - The mobile app user is assumed to be the field tech/responsible person for the given Activity.
     - The only person available for an Onsight Call becomes the designated expert.
-  - Currently Workspace integration is not supported.
+  - The Workspace integration link will launch Onsite Workspace in a browser with a filter query showing all documents tagged with the current activity code.